Doctors Slow To Adopt Tech Tools That Might Save Patients Money On Drugs

 At a hearing last month, Sen. Martha McSally, R-Ariz, pressed a top Trump administration health official about why many patients lack access to information on prescription drug prices at their doctor's office.

 "This is America.
-Why can't we have this tool available tool now?" she asked.
+Why can't we have this tool available now?" she asked.
 "The data is out there; the information is out there.
 What is it going to take to make this happen?"

 The technology got a boost last month when the Centers for Medicare & Medicaid Services mandated that all Medicare drug plans embed such a tool in their doctors' electronic prescribing system starting in 2021.

-The details of what consumers spend out-of-pocket for drugs is provided by pharmacy benefit managers, or PBMs.
-They are the middlemen that negotiate with drugmakers on the prices insurers will pay for the medications and which ones the insurers will cover.
+The details of what consumers spend out of pocket for drugs is provided by pharmacy benefit managers, or PBMs.
+They are the middlemen who negotiate with drugmakers on the prices insurers will pay for the medications and which ones the insurers will cover.
 So a tool's usefulness is undermined when key PBMs are not included in the listings.

 Demetrios Kouzoukas, who heads the Medicare program for CMS, says he hopes the program's new drug mandate will spark the industry to provide doctors and patients access to a standard pricing tool, regardless of their insurance.